 Henry H. Probst

-The photo to the left shows a Nazi flag taken during the 36th Infantry Division’s invasion of Salerno, Italy.
+The photo on left shows a Nazi flag taken during the 36th Infantry Division’s invasion of Salerno, Italy.
 The occasion was a reunion of the 636th in August of 1979.
 Hank is standing in the center of the back row and is the tallest man there.
-The flag had been brought home by Hank.
-The flag had been in the possession of the Probst family and used for the photo.
+The flag had been brought home by Hank was in the possession of the Probst family over the years.
 The men shown are fellow members of the 636th.

 When Hank returned to the U.S., he worked for Firestone initially at South Sioux City, NE and then in Falls City before going into farming in 1952.
 On Sept.
 11, 1949, he married the former Verla May Kupke who was born in Greenwood, NE and was the daughter of Carl Kupke and Sarah Lau.
-The couple had one son, Steven, and put down roots in Cook, NE.
+The couple had one son, Steven, and made their home in Cook, NE.
 Hank was a member of the VFW and Grace Lutheran Church in Cook.

 Hank passed away on June 2, 2000, and was buried in the Grace Lutheran Church Cemetery in Cook, NE.
 At the time of his death, he had three grandchildren, Jennifer, Jill and Joseph from his son Steve and his wife Diane.
-I want to thank Steve for providing this information and photos of his father.
+I want to thank Hank’s son Steve for providing this information and photo of his father.
 Thank you also to Alex Drury for providing additional information.